not-holar/photo_ruler/README.md

 # photo_ruler

-A (currently Windows only) tool for measuring sizes on an image written in Flutter.
+A (currently Windows only) tool for measuring sizes on an image.
+Written in Flutter.